scissorsneedfoodtoo/learn-world-cup-database/TUTORIAL.md

 ## 1. Instructions

 You are started with several files.
 One of them is `games.csv`.
-It contains a comma-separated list of all games of the final three rounds of the World Cup tournement since 2014, the titles are at the top.
-It includes the year of each game, the round of the tournament the game was in, the winner, their opponenet, and the number of goals each team scored.
+It contains a comma-separated list of all games of the final three rounds of the World Cup tournament since 2014, the titles are at the top.
+It includes the year of each game, the round of the tournament the game was in, the winner, their opponent, and the number of goals each team scored.
 You need to do three things for this project:

 Create the database according to the user stories.
 Log into the psql interactive terminal with `psql --username=freecodecamp --dbname=postgres`.
 Create your database structure with the interactive terminal. **Don't forget to connect to the database after you create it.**